Installation

 By default, the df-frontend

-The DataForge frontend (and the gRPC-Web API of the DataForge server) needs to be reachable from your browser using HTTPS.
+Security features in modern browsers require that the DataForge frontend and the gRPC-Web API of the DataForge server are reachable from your browser using HTTPS.

 You can either configure an external reverse proxy or you can set up the nginx server in the frontend container to serve HTTPS.